My resolutely non-running hubby sent me a link to an article in The Economist.

 I read another article about marathon cheating – not specifically about Mexico – in which one explanation offered by runners who were found to have cheated was that they didn’t want to disappoint their sponsors, especially if they were charity fund-raising.
 Cheating is still cheating, but this last excuse at least has a modicum of dignity about it.

-Next, a group of cheerful chappies on the subway.
+Back to Mexico.
+Here’s a photos I found online of a group of cheerful chappies on the subway.
 Masks to hide their faces, but some of their bib numbers are still visible, so that’s a bit dumb, isn’t it?

 There’s a theory about the medals for the MexicoCity marathon being partly to blame for so much cheating.
 They have just finished a series in which each year was one of the letters that make up the word “Mexico”, and so people wanted to get the whole series, by hook or by crook, even if that involved cheating.